ConfD-Developer/ConfD-Demos/confdgnmi/README.md

 `pip install grpcio-tools`

 NOTE: We expect that `python` nad `pip` are from Python3 environment.
-Use `python3` or `pip3` if you have mixed Python2 and Python3 environemnt.
+Use `python3` or `pip3` if you have mixed Python2 and Python3 environment.

 Update:
 `pip install --upgrade grpcio-tools`